 Below are the steps that will show you how to clear your local DNS cache (“flush” it) for Linux Server.

-Step 2: Login as root user using the su command:
+- Login as root user using the su command-

-Step 3: Restart the name service cache daemon (NSCD):
+- Restart the name service cache daemon (NSCD)-

-If you have NSCD installed, you can clear the local DNS cache by running one of the following commands in your favorite terminal/shell application.
-To clear local DNS cache for the current user:
+- If you have NSCD installed, you can clear the local DNS cache by running one of the following commands in your favourite terminal/shell application.
+To clear the local DNS cache for the current user-

 nscd -i hosts

-To clear local DNS cache for all users:
+- To clear the local DNS cache for all users-

 nscd -I hosts

 [alert] Note: The name service cache daemon (NSCD) might not be installed by default on your Linux.
-You must be able to install it by using the package manager of your distribution – yum for RedHat-based distribution such as Fedora, CentOS and apt-get for Debian-based distribution such as Ubuntu, Kubuntu.[/alert]
+You must be able to install it by using the package manager of your distribution – yum for RedHat-based distributions such as Fedora, CentOS and apt-get for Debian-based distributions such as Ubuntu, Kubuntu.[/alert]